dongdongye96/doctorai/README.md

 # DoctorAI - ChatGPT Plugin

 ## Overview
-The ChatGPT AI Doctor Plugin is a JavaScript-based extension to the ChatGPT model developed by OpenAI.
+The DoctorAI is a Plugin to the ChatGPT developed by OpenAI.
 This plugin enables ChatGPT to take on the role of a virtual physician, attentively asking about a user's current physical condition and providing diagnostic and treatment advice based on professional medical knowledge.

 ## Features
 - **User Interaction**: The plugin enables ChatGPT to interact with users in a responsible and patient manner, similar to a real-life physician.
 It can ask about users' current physical condition and other relevant medical information.